Bounding entanglement dimensionality from the covariance matrix: Introduction

-Such a measure, similar to other entropic measures like the concurrence or the entanglement of formation, is typically especially hard to bound from experimental data, as usual methods rely on fidelity measurements which must be fine-tuned and, especially in many-body systems, typically inaccessible~\cite{FriisNatPhys19}.
-In fact, entanglement dimensionality quantifications have been successfully done experimentally only in certain two-photon systems, where virtually arbitrary local measurements can be performed~\cite{Krenn6243Generation,Erker2017Quantifying,BavarescoNatPhys18}.
+Like other entropic measures, such as the concurrence or the entanglement of formation, bounding this measure from experimental data is typically very hard.
+Usual methods rely on fidelity measurements that must be fine-tuned and, especially in many-body systems, typically inaccessible~\cite{FriisNatPhys19,Frerot2023}.
+Because of this, entanglement dimensionality quantifications have been successfully done experimentally only in certain two-photon systems, where virtually arbitrary local measurements can be performed~\cite{ecker19,hu20,Krenn6243Generation,Erker2017Quantifying,BavarescoNatPhys18,schneeloch2019quantifying,HerreraValencia2020highdimensional}.
 On the other hand, it would be highly desirable to have more powerful tools that would allow to detect the entanglement dimensionality in other quantum platforms, e.g., cold atoms, which are suitable for the simulation of other quantum systems.
 This raises the question on how to find bounds to the entanglement dimensionality based on measurements routinely performed in such systems, such as simple two-body correlators, or variances of simple collective observables.
+In fact, this is currently a topic which has been subject of investigation under various approaches~\cite{Pichler2016Measurement,euler2023detecting}.